 You might have better luck reserving parking nearby using SpotHero.
 It’s a good idea to reserve your parking in advance to save up to 50% off drive-up prices.

 If you’d prefer to use public transportation and skip downtown parking altogether, you can take the Red, Blue, or Green RTA light rail lines to Tower City Center and walk about five minutes to Progressive Field.
+Day passes for the RTA cost just $5, and most stations outside of downtown offer free parking!
+(Buy tickets right in the Transit app on your phone.)

 Special events and ballpark days